Richard Adler: Later work

 Adler continued to write both alone and with other partners, and composed a major 1958 hit in collaboration with Robert Allen: "Everybody Loves a Lover", as recorded by Doris Day.
 However, after 1955 Adler had no further successes on Broadway either as a composer or a producer, although revivals of The Pajama Game and Damn Yankees have proved popular.
 The 1973 revival of The Pajama Game included one new Adler song, which was retained for the 2006 revival.

 His later musicals included Kwamina, which he wrote for his then-wife, Sally Ann Howes, who starred in the show opposite Terry Carter.
 The musical centered around an interracial love story and was too controversial in a time when civil rights were hotly contested.
 It has not had a Broadway revival.

 Adler wrote the musical Olympus 7-0000 for the show ABC Stage 67.
 His last original Broadway musical was 1976's Music Is (lyrics by Will Holt, music by Adler), based on Shakespeare's Twelfth Night.

-In 2000, Debelah Morgan based her song "Dance With Me" on a sample of the Adler & Ross song "Hernando's Hideaway" from The Pajama Game.
-Adler & Ross consequently received co-composer credits on the track, which reached No. 8 on the US Billboard charts—and made Adler the unlikely 79-year-old co-composer of a 21st-century popular R&B hit.
+In 2000, Debelah Morgan based her song "Dance With Me" on a sample of the Adler and Ross song "Hernando's Hideaway" from The Pajama Game.
+Adler and Ross consequently received co-composer credits on the track, which reached No. 8 on the US Billboard charts—and made Adler the unlikely 79-year-old co-composer of a 21st-century popular R&B hit.

-In 2001, some Adler & Ross songs originally written for The Pajama Game and Damn Yankees were featured in the Broadway musical Fosse, about the work of Bob Fosse.
+In 2001, some Adler and Ross songs originally written for The Pajama Game and Damn Yankees were featured in the Broadway musical Fosse, about the work of Bob Fosse.

 He also composed several symphonic and ballet pieces, including one to celebrate the Statue of Liberty's centennial.

 Adler staged and produced several shows for U.S. presidents; the most notable of these was a 1962 Madison Square Garden birthday celebration for John F. Kennedy that included Marilyn Monroe singing a version of Happy Birthday to the president in her trademark breathy voice.

 He is a member of the Songwriter's Hall of Fame.